 If you are unable to find an air conditioned space during your selection process, notify Housing and Residence Life immediately.
 If a room change is needed to meet a student's medical needs, the room change will be for the affected student only.

 The University CATVision provides a full lineup of channels, which includes standard cable service as well as a movie channel (HBO), foreign language channels and news from around the world.
 This cable service is available in each room at no additional charge.
 All that is needed is a cable-ready television and a coaxial cable.
 For more information on our channel lineup, please visit

 If you are assigned to a triple, we recommend you wait until you arrive to decide if a loft will work in your particular room.
 Some triple rooms already have one loft provided by the University.
 Normally these rooms will not accept an additional loft.
 The following triples DO NOT have a university provided bedloft.

 Bedloft.com, our official loft company, has been provided with room data to assist with your decision.
 Rented lofts must be returned the last week of classes spring semester following the instructions provided to the student via www.bedloft.com.

 Please Note: Only lofts obtained through Bedloft.com or provided by the university will be permitted.
 No personally constructed lofts or lofts that require our beds to be disassembled are allowed!

 Ohio University partners with Bedloft.com to offer students a number of convenient, affordable products and services to create more space in their residence hall room.
 Students can place their order online at www.bedloft.com.
-Place your order by AUGUST 2 to guarantee FREE bed loft delivery and assembly to your room before move-in day.
-Please visit the FAQ section of the website if you have any questions or contact Bedloft.com via e-mail at firstname.lastname@example.org or by phone toll free at 866-651-5638.
+Place your order by the August deadline on the site to guarantee FREE bed loft delivery and assembly to your room before move-in day.
+Please visit the FAQ section of the website if you have any questions or contact Bedloft.com via e-mail at email@example.com or by phone toll free at 866-651-5638.